Recruitment and Selection Process in HRM

-The test should contain some cognitive ability and problem-solving questions related to the nature of the job.
+The test must contain some cognitive ability and problem-solving questions related to the nature of the job.
 The purpose is to evaluate the knowledge and expertise of the applicants.
 Some jobs require passing IQ tests as well.
-Remember, the purpose is to hire the best suitable people and for this, we need to assess their knowledge in the required field.
+Remember, the purpose is to hire the best people and for this, we need to assess their knowledge in the required field.

 The third step is interviewing the candidates who have passed the tests.
 A few jobs may require only interviewing the candidates to make the best choice.
 Read about interviewing in detail here.

 Certain jobs also require that the candidates demonstrate some practical knowledge during the assessment phase.
-For example, the job of a computer operator or data entry operator might require the candidates to practically show how well or fast they can type or how much do they know about computers.
-Similarly, people being hired for the post of managers can be required to show their skills and abilities in simulation exercises such as in-basket techniques.
-In these exercises, they actually perform the job-related responsibilities.
-The recruiters select the candidate performing the job tasks in the best way.
+For example, the job of a computer operator or a data entry operator requires the candidates to practically show how well or fast they can type or how much do they know about computers.
+Similarly, for managerial hiring, there might be a requirement for the candidates to show the skills and abilities in simulation exercises such as in-basket techniques.
+In these exercises, they actually perform job-related responsibilities.
+The recruiters select the candidate performing the job tasks in the best manner.
 This technique has a very high accuracy level as people have to show their problem solving and task management skills as part of their job roles.

 The last stage is the background check of the selected person.
 This background check ensures that he has been working ethically in his previous job, has no criminal record, and will be the best addition to the organization.